jaredmey/WordPuzzleSolver/README.md

 #WordPuzzleSolver

 WordPuzzleSolver is a Java application that takes in a .txt file puzzle, scans the puzzle for given words, and prints out their location if found.
+This program was assigned as a project for my Software Design III course at the University of Wisconsin - La Crosse.

 The input file mimics the following layout:
 ```